 Stress and Addiction in Health Care

-In the health care field, stress comes from a dozen different directions, often all at the same time.
-Health care workers have a tremendous responsibility to their patients, as well as a legal liability if anything goes wrong.
+In the health care field, stress comes from many different directions, often at the same time.
+Health care workers have a tremendous responsibility to their patients as well as a legal liability if anything goes wrong.
 In addition to the legal and professional ramifications of health care, many members of this profession have a strong sense of personal accountability.
-These external and internal pressures can eventually add up to unbearable tension and anxiety. >Other factors that contribute to stress in this profession include:
+These external and internal pressures can eventually add up to extreme tension and anxiety.
+Other factors that contribute to stress in this profession include the following:

 - Long, irregular hours

 - The exposure to disease and hazardous materials